FAQs

 Time zones are set during the initial provisioning of your ProfNet account.
 To have your time zone adjusted for your account, please contact support.

 Log into ProfNet and navigate to My Profile > Change Password > Save.
-This will update your password for ProfNet only, not for the ProfNet Connect site.
 Please note that ProfNet, PR Newswire's Online Member Center, and iReach share the same login credentials.
 Changing your ProfNet password will change it for those services, too.

 Yes.
 Please contact our ProfNet Specialists to set up a training session: training.us@cision.com